firedreamer/OpenDD/README.md

 Assets have their own different policies for usage as put forward by their own creators.

 <p align="center">
 DAMAGE DONE IS RELEASED UNDER THE MPL 2.0 AND REQUIRES SOURCE CODE DISCLOSURE OF DERIVATIVE WORKS.
-NON-CODE ASSETS(Art, Audio, Animations, etc.) ARE ALLOWED TO BE EXCLUDED, AS WELL AS INDIVIDUAL LEVELS AND NARRATIVE COMPONENTS LIKE VOICED LINES AND CINEMATICS.
+NON-CODE ASSETS(Art, Audio, Animations, etc.) AND SENSITIVE INFORMATION SUCH AS API TOKENS ARE ALLOWED TO BE EXCLUDED, AS WELL AS INDIVIDUAL LEVELS AND NARRATIVE COMPONENTS LIKE VOICED LINES AND CINEMATICS.
 </p>

-## Music - © Cameron Cluelow 2018-2021, Sam Jenkins 2021
+## Music - Sam Jenkins, 2022-date

-The game's music was created by Cameron Cluelow, better known by his artist name Kutaren.
-His licensing and copyright terms are available [here.](https://docs.google.com/document/d/14gNgcMxHbkaiwhuzUqabfJ-00vgj-xt0gogAyn7GLno/)
 <p>
 The soundtrack for the game was composed by Sam Jenkins.
 </p>

 ## Audio - Sam Jenkins, Cameron Cluelow, Various